jessicasetyani/MaBar/docs/AI_CHAT_TEST_SCENARIOS.md

 **User Input:** "Find players in Bogor tonight" **Expected AI Response:**
 - "No active players found in Bogor area"
+- because Bogor is not in the active areas (out of scope)
 - Suggest expanding search to nearby areas
 - Offer to create session and invite players
 - Show popular areas with active players